Branching random walk in the presence of a hard wall: Abstract

 \section{Abstract}

-We consider the Branching Random Walk on $d$-ary tree of height $n$ under the presence of a hard wall which restricts each value to be positive.
-The question of behavior of Gaussian process with long range interactions under the presence of a hard wall has been addressed, and a relation with the expected maxima of the processes has been established.
-We find the probability of event corresponding to the hard wall and show that the conditional expectation of the gaussian variable at a typical vertex, under positivity, is at least less than the expected maxima by order of $\log n$.
+We consider a branching random walk on a $d$-ary tree of height $n$ ($n \in \mathbb{N}$), under the presence of a hard wall which restricts each value to be positive, where $d$ is a natural number satisfying $d\geqslant2$.
+The question of behaviour of Gaussian processes with long range interactions, for example the discrete Gaussian free field, under the condition that it is positive on a large subset of vertices, and a relation with the expected maximum of the processes has been observed.
+We find the probability of the event that the branching random walk is positive at every vertex in the $n^{th}$ generation, and show that the conditional expectation of the Gaussian variable at a typical vertex, under positivity, is less than the expected maximum by order of $\log n$.